Brigadier General James A. Mcdivitt Autographs, Memorabilia & Collectibles

 -

 GEMINI IV CREW - EPHEMERA UNSIGNED CIRCA 1965 WITH BRIGADIER GENERAL JAMES A. McDIVITT, LT.
-COLONEL EDWARD H. WHITE II - HFSID 283669Great Seal of the State of Florida presented to crewmember Edward H. White II, signed by his son, Edward H. White III, on a photocopy of a letter.
-Accompanied by a printed photograph of James McDivitt holding a similar seal.
+COLONEL EDWARD H. WHITE II - HFSID 283669Great Seal of the State of Florida presented to Gemini IV crewmember Edward H. White II, the first American to conduct a spacewalk, accompanied by a printed photograph of James McDivitt.
+Includes a photocopy of a letter signed by Edward H. White III.Sale Price $2,150.00